kurtosis-tech/kurtosis-client/docs/lib-documentation.md

 Kurtosis Client Documentation
 =============================
 This documentation describes how to interact with the Kurtosis API from within a testnet.
-It includes information about starting service, stopping services, repartitioning the network, etc. These objects are heavily used inside the [Kurtosis testing framework](../kurtosis-testsuite-api-lib/lib-documentation).
+It includes information about starting services, stopping services, repartitioning the network, etc. These objects are heavily used inside the [Kurtosis testing framework](../kurtosis-testsuite-api-lib/lib-documentation).
 Note that any comments specific to a language implementation will be found in the code comments.

 _Found a bug?
 File it on [the repo](https://github.com/kurtosis-tech/kurtosis-client/issues)!_